Pragma Medical Institute

 Pragma Hospital Bathinda — World Hypertension Day 2026

-World Hypertension Day 2026 Theme: Why "Together" Changes Everything
+World Hypertension Day 2026 Theme

 Official Theme — World Hypertension Day 2026